syncfusion-content/javascript-docs/js/Spreadsheet/Formulas.md

 ### Initial Load

 You can add your own function to Spreadsheet at initial load with [`customFormulas`](https://help.syncfusion.com/js/api/ejspreadsheet#members:customformulas "customFormulas") API.
-The following code example describes the above behaviour,
+The following code example describes the above behavior,

 {% highlight html %}